Your content strategy plan: Making smart content choices

 Marketing teams: Keep calm and don’t sweat the small stuff

-Marketing teams often get bogged down by internal delays when developers and subject matter experts are drowning in their own tasks.
+Marketing teams often get bogged down by internal delays when developers and other subject matter experts are drowning in their own tasks.
 When that happens, straying from the original plan can hit hard, leaving you feeling like you’ve let yourself and your team down.
 Instead of feeling like a failure because you didn’t cross every i or crossed every t, remember that your focus should be on providing value for your prospects – not striving for perfection.
 Your content strategy plan is a tool that guides your content, it’s not a rigid framework.

 Another reason to treat your content strategy plan as a dynamic tool is because of your readers’ input.
 You should be learning from your readers’ response and applying those insights in adjusting the content strategy plan as needed.
 For instance, if analytics reveal a positive reception of an impromptu video presentation, it opens the door to creating more similar pieces while shelving plans to publish a special report.
-A content strategy plan is an iterative and educational tool that evolves with the audience’s preferences and feedback.
-By embracing a mindset of continuous improvement you’ll be able to alleviate the pressure of constant content delivery and make scheduling more manageable.

 Elevate your content planning with expert tips and tricks